jeremyhsimons/CI_PP2_SavvySaver/README.md

 ### Acknowledgements
 * Thanks to my Mentor Mo Shami for his feedback, advice and encouragement throughout this project.
 * Thanks to the wonderful CI London Community for all the moral support!
+* Thanks to Katie McLaren for being my Rubber Ducky and for testing site features and offering feedback on how it feels to use!